Secret Places: Production

 Zelda Barron was a top script supervisor and production assistant who had worked on movies such as Reds and Yentl.
 She formed a company, Skreba Productions, which she co-founded with Simon Relph and Ann Skinner, using the first two letters of their surnames for the title.
 After making Return of the Soldier, they optioned a novel, Secret Places by Janice Elliot and Barron wrote the script.

 Initial development funds were provided by Virgin Films.
 The budget was raised by the National Film Finance Corporation, Rank, and Rediffusion.
 Filming started August 1983.

+Reception

+Filmink wrote the movie "was not a big hit but received nice reviews, and did the art house/festival circuit.
+If the leads had become stars, and/or Barron had gone on to direct other movies, it would be better known."